 However, it’s also important to note that watering a spider plant too much can cause wilting issues as well.
 When you water a spider plant more than normal, it’s going to be too much for it to take, and you’ll likely notice the plant start to wilt.

 Another sign to look out for when you have been watering a spider plant too much is that it might start yellowing.
-Better watering habits can fix things so that the spider plant will be able to get healthy again.
+Better watering habits can fix things so that it will be able to get healthy again.

 You need to avoid letting the soil get soggy during the summer, but you also can’t let it completely dry out.
 In the winter months, you’re supposed to let the soil dry out before watering it again.